chashikajw/ballerina-graphql-service/README.md

     ```
 2. Start the API Manager

-3. Create 3 APIs in the API Manager
+3. Create 3 APIs in the API Manager and deploy

     - CustomerAPI
         - Context: /customerapi